Choosing a MARA Registered Migration Agent

 What is MARA?

-“The Office of the Migration Agents Registration Authority (Office of the MARA) is a discrete office attached to the Department of Immigration and Citizenship.”
-That’s a quote taken directly from the about me page from the official site, which you can visit here…
+“The Office of the Migration Agents Registration Authority is an office attached to the Department of Immigration and Border Protection (DIBP).
+We are based in Sydney and operate nationwide.”
+That’s a quote taken directly from the About Us page from the official site, which you can visit here…

-And if you do, you will see that “In Australia, migration agents must be registered with the Office of the Migration Agents Registration Authority.”
+All migration agents in Australia must be registered with the Office of the Migration Agents Registration Authority (MARA).

 MARA has a page on their website with a guide to fees…..